All the world's a stage, and all the men and women merely players.

 (William Shakespeare)

 Seb Agnew is a photo artist based in Hamburg, Germany.
-Within staged and often dreamlike sceneries, he explores the human psyche and our modern society.
-Disorientation, momentary solitude and lonesome reflection are recurring themes within Seb’s conceptual body of work.
-His images are strongly characterized by elaborate set design, distinctive lighting and carefully arranged composition.
-In order to create his surreal, mysterious and cinematic settings, Seb transforms whole rooms or builds his locations completely as miniature sets in which he later integrates his life-size models.
+Within staged and often dreamlike sceneries, he explores the human psyche and modern society.
+Disorientation, the search for meaning, and self-reflection are recurring themes in Agnew’s conceptual body of work.
+His images are strongly characterized by elaborate set design, cinematic lighting, and carefully arranged compositions.
+To create his surreal settings, Agnew transforms existing rooms or builds his locations entirely as miniature sets.

 Every photo Seb creates starts with an initial idea.
 He takes his time to thoroughly plan a whole series of pictures which share the same concept but are individual motives at the same time.
 After intensive brainstorming and note-taking, Seb usually spends a couple of weeks planning each photo shoot.
 This involves the location, set design, lighting, props, models and technical aspects which need to be considered.